Site page

 Comment Moderation

 All comments go through moderation.
 First-time comments require manual approval before they appear.
-We review comments regularly and aim to respond to genuine questions when possible.
-We reserve the right to edit or remove any comment that violates this policy without prior notice.
+I review comments regularly and respond to article-specific questions when possible.
+LinuxCapable may edit or remove comments that violate this policy without prior notice.

 Repeated Violations

-By posting a comment on LinuxCapable, you agree to abide by this policy.
-Thank you for helping keep our community helpful and respectful.
+By posting a comment on LinuxCapable, you agree to follow this policy.